 FPBS member stations are a critical link in the state’s Emergency Management Network during a crisis.
 Through our statewide communications network and its unique infrastructure, our stations provide key safety and evacuation information updates to residents during hurricanes and other natural disasters.
 We are equipped and prepared to stay on-air during times of crisis.

 Florida Public Radio Emergency Network (FPREN) is a collaboration of 13 public radio stations that provide pertinent information to 99% of Florida’s population during statewide emergencies.
 The FPREN network is equipped to remain on-air during hurricanes and other natural disasters, and provides live coverage statewide of breaking news from the Governor’s EOC Headquarters in Tallahassee via broadcast and mobile apps.
 It also delivers local and regional information during emergencies and is part of the national Emergency Alert System (EAS).

 FPBS’s statewide infrastructure ensures easy access to information as listeners travel through the state during emergencies.
-All FM dial locations are located between 88 and 92, and state evacuation signage along evacuation routes identifies local public radio stations.
+All public FM dial locations are located between 88MHz and 92MHz, and evacuation signage along state evacuation routes identify public radio stations in the area.

 The Florida Channel

-During hurricane season and other states of emergency, The FLORIDA Channel broadcasts live coverage of briefings from the Emergency Operations Center in Tallahassee.
+During hurricane season and other states of emergency, The Florida Channel broadcasts live coverage of briefings from the Emergency Operations Center in Tallahassee.